-Flaccidity after stroke occurs in the early days of stroke rehabilitation.
+Flaccidity after stroke often occurs in the early days of stroke rehabilitation, but in extreme cases it can continue.
 It refers to a complete lack of voluntary movement caused by damage to the neural pathways in the brain.

 What is Flaccidity After Stroke?

 Flaccidity (also known as flaccid paralysis) after a stroke corresponds to the first stage in the Brunnstrom Stages of Stroke Recovery.
-This is the initial period of shock immediately following a stroke.
+For some stroke survivors, this is the initial period immediately following a stroke.

 After a stroke, the neural connections between the brain and the muscles can be compromised.
 In severe cases, the messages that the brain normally sends to the muscles can no longer get through, leaving the muscles effectively paralyzed.